Searching with Doctrine ORM

 Instead of searching in a single column it’s possible to search in multiple columns for the same SearchField.
 In practice this will work the same as using the same values for other fields.

-In the example below SearchField name will search in both the user’s first and last name columns (as OR case).
+In the example below SearchField name will search in both the customer’s first and last name columns (as OR case).
 And it’s still possible to search with only the first and/or last name.

 // Doctrine\ORM\EntityManagerInterface